How to Evaluate Team Performance

-Since writing the second edition of Leadership Team Coaching (Hawkins, 2014), I have been asked, by both client teams and training programmes, ‘how can we test or measure progress in each of the five disciplines?’
+I have been asked, by both client teams and training programmes, ‘how can we test or measure progress in each of the five disciplines?’
 This became a very useful springboard for further exploration, which led to developing the following measures, which can be used by team coaches or by teams to evaluate and monitor their own progress.
 These measures are designed to facilitate exploration and further development, not the scoring of achievements, ticking off accomplishments or self-blame.
-Further and more detailed explorations of evaluating and assessing team performance and progress can be found in Chapter 11 of Leadership Team Coaching in Practice, including a questionnaire based on these questions:
+Further and more detailed explorations of evaluating and assessing team performance and progress can be carried out with a questionnaire, such as:

 - Has the team created an agreed upon and inclusive list of all their commissioners (all those who have a right to require something from the team)?

 - Have they included their past and future commissioners – such as founders, future customers, possible potential buyers of the company?